anoma/namada/docs/src/explore/design/pos.md

   Unbonded tokens may be withdrawn in or after the [unbond's epoch](#unbond).
 - *change consensus key*:
   Set the new consensus key.
 When applied in epoch `n`, the key is set for epoch `n + pipeline_length`.
-- *change system parameters*:
-  Set the wanted change of system parameters for this validator.
-- *remove system parameters change*:
-  Remove a previously wanted change of system parameters for this validator.

 #### Active validator set